Why Not Me? Why Not You?

 Prologue

-My name is Michael Miles, and this is my story.
+My name is Michael Miles, an All-American Athletic Rennaissance male.
+This is my story.
 I was born into an Appalachian family, where hard work and resilience were our daily companions.
 My roots run deep in the hills of Kentucky, a place known for its coal mines and moonshine, where family ties are as strong as the earth we walked on.
 From a young age, I faced challenges that would shape my perspective on life.
 Born with just eight ounces of blood and an impaired immune system, my early years were marked by hospital stays and a battle for survival.
 These experiences ignited a respect for the medical field and a determination to understand the world around me.

 Every beginning has an end, vice versa.
 When one door closes, another door opens.
 What happens when one day you are told, “You are a failure and disappointment.” or “What do you want to be when you grow up?” or “You need to decide what you want to be.”
 When or what you decide is completely your decision.
 As Robert Frost coined, I shall be telling this with a sigh.